excaliburjs/Excalibur/README.md

 ![Sweep Stacks](http://excaliburjs.com/assets/images/homepage-xp.png)

 Excalibur is a simple, **free** game engine written in TypeScript for making 2D games in HTML5 canvas.
-Our goal with Excalibur is to make it *incredibly simple* to create and write 2D HTML/JS games aimed at folks new to game development all the way up to more experienced game developers.
-We take care of all the boilerplate engine code, cross-platform targeting, and more so you don't have to.
+Our goal is to make it *incredibly simple* to create 2D HTML/JS games, for folks new to game development as well as experienced game developers.
+We take care of all of the boilerplate engine code, cross-platform targeting, and more so you don't have to.
 Use as much or as little as you need!

 Excalibur is an open source project licensed under the 2-clause BSD license (this means you can use it in commercial projects!).
 It's free and always will be.
 We welcome any feedback or contributions!
-If you make something with Excalbur, please [let us know](https://groups.google.com/forum/#!forum/excaliburjs) so we can feature you in our online gallery.
+If you make something with Excalbur, please [let us know](https://groups.google.com/forum/#!tags/excaliburjs/show-and-tell)!

 # Get Started